temannin/devcontainers/README.md

 ## Architecture Support

-⚠️ **Note**: This project currently only builds for AMD-based architectures (x86_64/amd64).
-Support for ARM-based architectures (like Apple Silicon Macs) is not yet available.
+This project supports multiple architectures including AMD64 (x86_64) and ARM64.
+The GitHub CLI installation is architecture-aware and automatically detects the target platform.

 ## Features

+### Lite Environment
+- Ubuntu latest base image
+- Non-root user (`vscode`) with sudo access
+- Essential development tools (git, vim, build-essential, curl, wget, etc.)
+- Network utilities (ping, net-tools, dnsutils)
+- Process management tools (htop, procps)
+- Text processing tools (jq)
+- Minimal footprint for quick builds

 ### Base Environment
-- Ubuntu 22.04 LTS base
+- Built on top of the lite environment
 - SSH server with key-based authentication
-- GitHub CLI with automatic authentication
+- GitHub CLI with automatic token authentication
-- oh-my-zsh shell environment
+- oh-my-zsh shell environment with enhanced prompt
-- Comprehensive development tools (git, vim, build-essential, etc.)
-- Network and system utilities

-### Lite Environment
-- Ubuntu 22.04 LTS base
-- Essential development tools only
-- Minimal footprint
-- Basic shell environment
+- SSH server exposed on port 22
+- Startup script for automatic SSH server initialization

 ## Requirements

 - Docker
-- GitHub CLI (for base environment)
+- GitHub CLI (for base environment authentication)
 - SSH client for connecting to containers

+## Docker Image Structure

+The environments use a layered approach:
+- **lite** provides the foundation with essential tools and user setup
+- **base** extends lite with SSH capabilities and enhanced development features

+This allows for efficient builds and the ability to create custom environments based on the lite foundation.